-1.6 Significance of the Study
+1.7.
+Significance of the Study

-The findings of the study would be helpful in the following ways:
+The findings of the study was helpful in the following ways:

-i).
-That the findings of the study will serve as a useful reference material for teachers, policy makers of education, schools administration to embrace the new move of using instructional technology and support it by providing computers and other instructional technologies.
+i.
+The findings of the study were serve as a useful reference material for teachers, policy makers of education, schools administration to embrace the new move of using instructional technology and support it by providing computers and other instructional technologies.

-ii).
+- ii.
 The Teachers Service Commission to deploy instructional technology specialists and all persons interested in the use of instructional technology.
-The instructional technology specialists will also appreciate the need for developing and infusing learning instructional technologies in teaching learning process which will be accommodated in the changes in the syllabus when they occur hence improving educational performance and the Ministry of Education to develop programmes and in-service courses to sensitize its office bearers. iii).
-The researcher hopes that this study will be able to stimulate further research in the area of education involving the use instructional technologies.
-Further, the study will provide information on the extent to which the use of instructional technologies prepares both teachers and students for the world of technology.
+The instructional technology specialists were also appreciate the need for developing and infusing learning instructional technologies in teaching learning process which will be accommodated in the changes in the syllabus when they occur hence improving educational performance and the Ministry of Education to develop programmes and in-service courses to sensitize its office bearers. - iii.
+The study was able to stimulate further research in the area of education involving the use instructional technologies for student's achievements.
+Further, the study provided information on the extent to which the use of instructional technologies prepares both teachers and students for the world of technology.